liesnikov/extensible-elaborator/paper/main.md

 Idris also focuses on tactics as the main mechanism for elaboration.

 Turnstile+ by @changDependentTypeSystems2019 uses macros to elaborate surface syntax to a smaller core.
-Macros allow them to modularly implement individual features, however, exactly as for Lean, combining different features which happens a lot in practice requires the user to re-define all macros from scratch.
+Macros allow them to modularly implement individual features, however combining different features requires the user to re-define all macros from scratch.
+This is the same problem as the one we mentioned for Lean.

 TypOS [@allaisTypOSOperatingSystem2022a; @guillaumeallaisTypOS2022] is perhaps the closest to our work, but there are two important differences.
-First, they are building a domain-specific language for building type-checkers, while our design is language-agnostic, as long as it can model extensible datatypes in some capacity.
+First, it is a domain-specific language for building type-checkers, while our design is language-agnostic, as long as the host language can model extensible datatypes in some capacity.
 Second, their approach settles features of the language as they are decided by the main developer and does not concern future changes and evolution.
 Finally, we try to stay close to the designs of existing dependently typed languages and offer flexibility in terms of choices, while TypOS requires the developer to start from scratch and restricts certain capabilities like overlapping rules for unification.